rrooggiieerr/homeassistant-benqprojector/README.md

 Power off  : `<CR>*pow=off#<CR>`
 Change source to HDMI: `<CR>*sour=hdmi#<CR>`

+### PJLink

+This integration does **not** implement the PJLink protocol, but a proparitary BenQ protocol instead.
+The PJLink protocol is covered by it's own [PJLink integration](https://www.home-assistant.io/integrations/pjlink/).

+## Hardware

+I'm using a generic serial to USB converter to connect to my projector.
+The projector has a male DB9 connector, thus you need a female conector on your USB converter.

 ### Serial port

 You can lookup and change the baud rate in the menu of your BenQ projector.

 ### Network connected projectors

-The commands as described above should also work over a network connection, however I don't own such projector and have implemented the network functionality using a serial to network bridge.
+The commands as described above also work over a network connection.
+Although I don't own such projector I have implemented the network functionality using a serial to network bridge.
 The network support for native networked BenQ projectors is thus experimental.
 Let me know if your network connected BenQ projector works.